microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 ### Box display

-Various bounding box visualization options.
+Various Bounding Box visualization options.

 If Flatten Axis is set to *Flatten Auto*, the script will disallow manipulation along the axis with the smallest extent.
-This results in a 2D bounding box, which is usually used for thin objects.
+This results in a 2D Bounding Box, which is usually used for thin objects.

 ### Handles